+State Treasury

 Healthcare expenditures

 In Georgia, the total health care expenditures are growing each year, indicating increased demand for health services and the growth of the population's solvency.
 The share of the total health expenditures in GDP (%) is fairly high among other countries of the European Region.
 Georgia, from own economy, spends on healthcare almost as much, as the European Region’s high income countries (8%-9%).